 - Engine fettle with Jenvey throttle bodies, Omex ECU

 I drove it for a day and enjoyed how the Jenvey ITBs had improved the driveability.
 Seats were just perfect, car rode a treat but I didn’t like the 16″ Fuchs that had been left on the car.
 It needed 15s.
 Oli had it for a few years before emailing to say he had traded it for a 996 Turbo plus cash, which surprised me then and still surprises me now.

-Whoever had the car after Oli fitted the 15″ Fuchs it deserved in the proper daisy petal finish, and now the 1974 Porsche 911 Carrera tribute is for sale at JZM Porsche, priced at just under £70k.
+Whoever had the car after Oli fitted the 15″ Fuchs it deserved in the proper daisy petal finish, and now the 1974 Porsche 911 Carrera tribute is for sale, priced at just under £70k.
 I’ve not had a close look underneath it, but being around this car still makes me smile.